Transportation

 Neff and Purcell Intersection

-Use marked temporary pedestrian access routes.
-Please note the temporary pedestrian access routes will change during different phases of work.
+Please use marked temporary pedestrian detours.
+Please be aware these temporary pedestrian access routes will change as needed during different phases of work.

 Interactive Traffic Impacts Map